 Richard Ryan and Edward Deci (2000) are the creators of self-determination theory.
 This theory researches three related human needs:

 - The need for autonomy.

-According to Ryan and Deci, when people meet these needs, their personal well-being and their social development are optimized.
-When this happens, people are intrinsically motivated, and therefore able to achieve their potentialities and seek ever-expanding challenges.
+According to Ryan and Deci (2000), when people meet these needs, their personal wellbeing and social development are optimized.
+Further, people satisfying these needs will experience intrinsic motivation, enabling them to achieve their potentialities and seek ever-expanding challenges.

-Barry Schwartz takes the self-determination subject from a different angle.
-He is concerned that the focus on autonomy in our culture leads to excessive freedom.
+In contrast, Barry Schwartz (2000) questions a key tenet of self-determination theory, arguing that western society’s preoccupation with autonomy leads to excessive freedom.
 Choices then cause a burden and eventually lead to regrets, insecurity, and depression.

-How do we balance this need for self-determination and agency, while also recognizing our basic needs as social animals who influence each other’s decisions?
+Schwartz (2000) asks how we can balance this need for self-determination and agency, while also recognizing our basic needs as social animals who influence each other’s decisions?